SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 > * Multi-team [Sprint Planning Two](https://less.works/less/framework/sprint-planning_two.html)
 > * Multi-team [Design Workshops](https://less.works/less/technical-excellence/architecture-design.html)
 > * Exchange members in Daily Scrum.

+Are you seeing the theme here?
+Only have the meetings you need.
+If you've been to an [Open Space Conference](https://www.amazon.com/dp/B005X0OKOY/), you know The Law Of Two Feet requires you to use your two feet whenever you're not learning or contributing.

 >
 > ### Travelers to exploit and break bottlenecks and create skill
 >